lukhha/Pio-NER/README.md

 1. Read the sentences from OLAP (postgres) & OLTP (data-lake) database.
 2. Run them through inference pipeline.
-3. Store the results back in the database
+3. Store the results back in the database.
+4. Monitor the results through Dash (In super flexible way)

-NER Architecture
+Proposed Architecture

 ```mermaid
 block-beta